-The monument features five women who were actually involved in the final ratification battle in Nashville: Anne Dallas Dudley of Nashville; J. Frankie Pierce of Nashville; Sue Shelton White of Jackson; Abby Crawford Milton of Chattanooga; and national suffrage leader Carrie Chapman Catt who came to Tennessee to direct the pro-suffrage forces from The Hermitage Hotel.
-Catt worked closely with Rep. Joe Hanover, the floor leader of Memphis, to achieve victory in the House.
+The monument features five women who were actually involved in the final ratification battle in Nashville in 1920: Anne Dallas Dudley of Nashville; J. Frankie Pierce of Nashville; Sue Shelton White of Jackson; Abby Crawford Milton of Chattanooga; and national suffrage leader Carrie Chapman Catt who came to Tennessee to direct the pro-suffrage forces from The Hermitage Hotel.
+Catt worked closely with Rep. Joe Hanover, the floor leader of Memphis who kept the pro-suffrage votes together, to achieve victory in the House.

 It also includes plaques of three women who were significant in Tennessee’s political history.
 These three Tennessee Trailblazers are the late Rep. Lois M. DeBerry, first woman elected speaker pro tempore in the state House and the longest serving member of the House at her death in 2013; the late Jane G. Eskind, first woman to win a statewide race in 1980 which was 60 years after the 19th Amendment’s ratification; and Rep. Beth Halteman Harwell, the first woman to be elected Speaker of the state House in 2011.
 Their careers were made possible by the suffragists’ victory.

 Nashville artist Alan LeQuire (pictured below) created the bas relief plaque, unveiled in February 1998, that hangs inside the state capitol building about the 19th Amendment.
 He also created the woman suffrage monument in Knoxville that was dedicated in 2006.